-What is the cost of pool maintenance services?
-A: The cost of pool maintenance services can vary, but on average, you can expect to pay anywhere from $100 to $250 per month for regular maintenance services.
+A: The cost of pool maintenance services can vary, but on average, you can expect to pay anywhere from $150 to $350 per month for regular maintenance services.
 This includes tasks such as cleaning, testing and balancing the water chemistry, and checking and maintaining the equipment.

-Do I need to be home when the pool service provider comes to clean my pool?
 A: Not necessarily.
 Many pool service providers can clean and maintain your pool without you being home.
-However, it is always a good idea to communicate your preferences with the service provider.
+However, it is always a good idea to communicate your preferences with the service provider location.